 Many of us who overeat never learned how to give ourselves this deep, inner soothing (and it’s not exactly taught in our culture, either!)
 It’s why we keep seeking food – it’s what works and gives us the soothing we desire, even if we pay a high price for it.
 Soothing ourselves with food is not a character flaw; just a coping mechanism.

 Instead, try letting the energy move, shift and ebb.
 Not with cookies or a plate of food but with true solace.
-I call this movement flowing, one of the 6 practices of growing human(kind)ness.
+I call this movement flowing.

 Frankly, when it’s super intense for me, I cry.
 What a fabulous release!
 I also go for bike rides, walks, swing on a swing (nice for summer months on a porch swing), rock in a rocking chair, listen to music, go for a drive, take a shower, dance, do yoga, sit by the river anything that connotes movement.
 Meditation – sitting with my heart and offering myself solace – is also incredibly soothing.